avast/android-styled-dialogs/README.md

 Extend `BaseDialogFragment` and look at demo app implementation.
 It shows two types of those implementations:

- - `FavoriteCharacterDialogFragment` shows list in the dialog using extending `BaseDialogFragment`
+ - `FavoriteCharacterDialogFragment` shows a list in the dialog using extending `BaseDialogFragment`
  - `JayneHatDialogFragment` shows a custom view in the dialog using extending `SimpleDialogFragment`

 ### What can you setup in the dialog builder: